 Barcelona – Estadi Johan Cruyff

-There has been talk of a new stadium for Barcelona’s reserve side for nearly 15 years.
-Their existing home, the Mini Estadi, has been the perineal fall guy as Barça drafted, published and withdrew a number of plans for the expansion of the Camp Nou.
-Eventually, in January 2014, the club announced a €600m redevelopment of their home stadium, and whilst this plan was subject to further delays, the one constant was the demise of the Mini Estadi.
-Two months prior to this announcement the club had purchased a plot of land next to their training complex in Sant Joan Despí for €8.27m.
+There had been talk of a new stadium for Barcelona’s reserve side for nearly 15 years.
+Their existing home, the Mini Estadi, had been the perennial fall guy as Barça drafted, published and withdrew several plans for the redevelopment of the Camp Nou.
+Eventually, in January 2014, the club announced a €600 million redevelopment of their home stadium.
+While this plan was subject to further delays, the demise of the Mini Estadi was the one constant.
+Two months before this announcement, the club had purchased a plot of land next to their training complex in Sant Joan Despí for €8.27m.
 On this land would stand the new home of Barcelona B & Barcelona Femeni.

 BarcaB270515b